cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 ### October 09, 2025
 #### Evaluating Model `fbs_M004` thin 1000 and samples 1000

-As we have problems running model `fbs_M003`, we are commenting first this model the `fbs_M004` model.
+As we have problems running model `fbs_M003`, we are commenting first this model, the `fbs_M004` model.

 This model works using the threshold of summed abundance based in Baxk work.
 Also, use coordinates (centroid of each biotope polygon) as a covariate and elevation mean.
 Selected covariates using VIF.
 See entrie on October 02 for more info.